kurtzilla/blazecast/README.md

 ---
 # Rss Feed Service

-Added a helper function to ensure correct protocol for links

 courtesy of: https://www.youtube.com/watch?v=5r5RYlpZYPY
 One caveat - his code does not specify a limit for number of entries returned.